gorilla-devs/ferium/README.md

 ### Managing Mods

 You can see all the mods in your current profile by running `ferium list`.
 If you want to see more information about them, you can run `ferium list -v` or `ferium list --verbose`.

 You can remove any of your mod by runnning `ferium remove`, selecting the ones you would like to remove by using the space key, and pressing enter once you're done.
+You can also provide the names of the mods to remove as arguments.
+Mod names with spaces have to be given in quotes (`ferium remove "ok zoomer"`) or the spaces should be escaped (`ferium remove ok\ zoomer`).

 #### Advanced